 Academic Calendar & Instruction

-Additionally, instructors will include information in their syllabi about what to expect in terms of course instruction and how learning outcomes will be met with health and safety in mind.
+Instructors included information in their fall syllabi about what to expect in terms of course instruction and how learning outcomes will be met with health and safety in mind.
+This practice will be carried forward through the spring term as well.
 As is always the case, Clarke University is committed to providing quality learning experiences that lead to success in the classroom and beyond.

 Although courses will be delivered online after Thanksgiving through the end of the fall academic term, residence halls, dining services, academic support services, library, and offices will remain open.
 Residential students who wish to return to campus after Thanksgiving will be encouraged to remain on campus for the Thanksgiving week to decrease potential exposure to illness.